 - Protect and enhance the environment of the Common by planting and looking after trees, hedging and other plants; by creating habitats for wildlife; as well as preventing erosion and damage.

-- Promote local interest in, and appreciation of, the Common as a valuable green space in our densely-built neighbourhood.
+- Promote interest in and help local people appreciate and enjoy the Common as both a green space and a place of recreation, in our densely-built neighbourhood.

-- Enhance the use and enjoyment of the Common by all the diverse communities in this area and help foster a sense of pride and ownership of the Common.
+- Ensure all the diverse local communities use the Common and foster a sense of pride and ownership in it.

-Over recent years we have:
+Over recent years SNUG has:

 - Organised many events on the Common each year including:

-- Fun days, featuring live music, stalls, food, the Albion kids show pirate ship, art and craft activities, face and henna painting, circus skills, Universal Games, history and more.
+- Fundays, featuring live music, stalls, food, the Albion Kids Show pirate ship, art and craft activities, face and henna painting, circus skills, Universal Games, history and more.

 - Plant sales

 - Free bike repairs